First shots fired in the Revolution. “The shot heard ’round

 Seneca, SC

-Ambushed by Cherokees, Patriot forces saved by a mounted charge.
+Ambushed by Cherokees, Patriot forces were saved by a mounted charge.

 10 Aug.
 1776